Siahkamari/Learning-to-Approximate-a-Bregman-Divergence/README.md

 For any problems please contact us at: siaa@bu.edu We'll be happy to resolve your issue and improve our code.
-We suggest you to read our paper "Learning to Approximate Bregman Divergences".
+We suggest you to read our paper [Learning to Approximate Bregman Divergences](https://arxiv.org/pdf/1905.11545.pdf).

 6. Notice